Salva05/Knowledge-First/README.md

 If you encounter any issues with the application, please feel free to open an issue on the GitHub repository.

-## Usage
+## Usage and Features
 - **User Registration and Authentication:** Users can register for an account and log in securely to access the forum features.
 - **Create and Manage Posts:** Users can create new posts, edit their own posts, and delete them if necessary.
+- **Solution Marking Mechanism:** Users can mark a reply as the solution to a post, signaling the end of discussion on that topic and providing clarity to others seeking answers.
+This action will automatically highlight that reply and set it as the first reply of the discussion.
+- **Post State:**  Posts can be in one of two states: "Open" for ongoing discussions and "Solved" once a solution has been identified and marked by the user, preventing the post from receiving further replies.
 - **Comments and Discussions:** Users can engage in discussions by leaving comments on posts and replying to other users' comments.
+- **Quoting System:** Users can select subportions of text within a reply and click "Quote" to respond directly to that portion.
-- **Categories and Tagging:** Posts are categorized and tagged for easy navigation and discovery of relevant topics.
+- **Categories:** Posts are categorized for easy navigation of relevant topics.
 - **Search Functionality:** Users can search for specific posts or topics using the search feature.
-- **User Profiles:** Each user has a profile page where they can view their activity, edit their profile details, and manage their posts.
+- **User Profiles:** Each user has a profile page where they can view their activity.
-- **Moderation Tools:** Administrators and moderators have access to moderation tools to manage user content, including editing and deleting posts and comments.

-## Features
-- **User Authentication:** Allow users to register, log in, and manage their accounts.
-- **Create Posts:** Users can create new posts to share their thoughts and questions.
+- **Follow-Unfollow System:** Users can choose to follow or unfollow profiles.
-- **Comments:** Enable users to comment on posts for discussions.
-- **Categories:** Categorize posts for easier navigation and organization.
-- **Tags:** Tag posts with keywords for better categorization and searchability.
-- **Search:** Provide a search feature to find posts based on keywords.
-- **Moderation:** Allow moderators to manage posts and comments, including editing and deleting.
-- **User Profiles:** Users can view and edit their profiles, including profile pictures and bio.
-- **Notifications:** Notify users about new comments, replies, or other relevant activities.
-- **Responsive Design:** Ensure the application is accessible and usable across different devices and screen sizes.
+- **Responsive Design:** The application is accessible and usable across different devices and screen sizes.

 ## Technologies Used
 ### Backend
 - **Python 3.10:** The primary programming language used for backend development.
 - **Django 5.0.3:** The web framework used to build the backend of the application.
 - **Pillow 10.2:** Python Imaging Library used for image processing.
-- **SQLite3:** Lightweight relational database management system used for local development.
+- **SQLite3:** Lightweight relational database management system used as default by Django.

 ### Frontend
 - **HTML, CSS, JavaScript:** The core technologies for building the frontend interface and interactivity.